Every Homeschool

 Many families ask: do I have to use a boxed curriculum?

-No. A pieced-together approach — for example, The Good and the Beautiful Language Arts + Math-U-See Primer + library-based literature + Apologia science — works beautifully for many families at K5.
+No. A pieced-together approach — for example, The Good and the Beautiful Language Arts + Math-U-See Primer + library-based literature + Apologia science — works for many families at K5.
 It's typically cheaper.
 It lets you pick each subject's best-in-class.

 The downside: more planning time, more decision fatigue, no one unifying scope.
 If planning isn't your strength, a boxed curriculum (Sonlight, BJU Press, My Father's World, Abeka) buys you peace of mind.